SLC, MLC or TLC NAND for Solid State Drives ?

 - good fit for lower-end consumer products.
 Not recommended for critical applications which require frequent updating of data

-Generally, SLC drives are the fastest, most relieble and most expensive drives available, usually used in the enterprise because of their consiredably higher cost.
+Generally, SLC drives are traditionally the fastest, most reliable and most expensive drives available, usually used in the enterprise because of their considerably higher cost.
 Both MLC and TLC are widely used consumer grade memory, with MLC being better in terms of endurance.
+Newer 3D NAND TLC is comparable in performance to MLC drives, with even better price point.

 Notes: Larger TLC drives may yield similar longevity as smaller MLC drives, considering you can average out the wear over higher number of cells.